TheYoru/yoru-contracts/README.md

 # Short description

 YORU is a privacy-preserving DApp for social crypto payment.
-In order to achive the privacy requirement, YORU leverages the idea of account abstraction and stealth address.
+In order to achieve the privacy requirement, YORU leverages the idea of account abstraction and stealth address.
 The crypto asset is sent to a new generated one-time address, which is owned by the receiver and the transfer would be only known by the sender and the receiver.

 # Description